SerialDescriptor

 Link copied to clipboard

-Serial name of the descriptor that identifies pair of the associated serializer and target class.
+Serial name of the descriptor that identifies a pair of the associated serializer and target class.

 Functions